 In the past, nearly all of our NC winter trips have departed from Hatteras Inlet because it was difficult for find a US Coast Guard inspected vessel available to run trips for us departing from Oregon Inlet.
 This is no longer an issue since we now have our own vessel for use on these trips.

 Over the years our North Carolina trips have been very productive for seeing a variety of alcids, Great Skua, and other seabirds not frequently seen on our spring and summer trips such as : Northern Fulmar, Manx Shearwater, Red Phalarope, and Black-legged Kittiwake.
 In the winter of 2012 we saw record numbers of Dovekie from Hatteras with over 800 counted in one day!
+In 2018 we found Common and Thick-billed Murres on many of our winter trips!
 While our trips off the Virginia Capes have been more consistent in finding Dovekie and Atlantic Puffin, the waters near Cape Hatteras seem better than those off the Virginia Capes for Great Skua and large numbers of Razorbill.
 Although Virginia Beach is a more convenient departure point for many of you, the breadth of the continental shelf makes these trips much longer in duration than our trips from Hatteras or Oregon Inlets.
 Good winter birding is much closer to shore here, in some cases, 40 or 50 miles closer than off the coast of Virginia.